 Adobe Systems has released a security advisory, warning of a critical zero-day vulnerability in its Adobe Reader and Acrobat for Windows.
-In its security advisory, the company says the
+In its security advisory, the company says the flaw is being actively exploited.

 The reason for addressing this issue quickly for Adobe Reader and Acrobat 9.4.6 for Windows is simple: This is the version and platform currently being targeted.